Parisson/TimeSide/doc/source/tutorials/data_management.rst

 ==========================
 Two different data_mode can be specified :

-- 'value' : Data are returned as numpy Array of arbitrary type
+- 'value' : data are returned as numpy Array of arbitrary type
-- 'label' : Data are returned as label indexes (specified by the label_metadata key)
+- 'label' : data are returned as label indexes (specified by the label_metadata key)

 Value
 -----